sailscastshq/docs.sailscasts.com/docs/pellicule/getting-started.md

 Pellicule auto-detects your project type and reads your existing config.
 No extra configuration needed — if you have a `vite.config.js`, `config/shipwright.js`, or `nuxt.config.ts`, Pellicule picks it up automatically.
 Your aliases and plugins just work.

 See [Integrations](/pellicule/integrations) for framework-specific guides.

+If you're working against music, voiceover, or subtitles, reach for `npx pellicule dev` early.
+The preview overlay now keeps audio, playback, stepping, and scrubbing in sync so you can tune timing before rendering the final video.

 ## Next Steps